Vincit/objection.js/newDoc/guide/query-examples.md

 You can fetch an arbitrary graph of relations for the results of any query by chaining the [eager](/api/query-builder.html#eager) method. [eager](/api/query-builder.html#eager) takes a [relation expression](/api/types.html#relationexpression) string as a parameter.
 In addition to making your life easier, eager queries avoid the "select N+1" problem and provide a great performance.

 Because the eager expressions are strings (there's also an optional [object notation](#relationexpression-object-notation)) they can be easily passed for example as a query parameter of an HTTP request.
-However, allowing the client to pass expressions like this without any limitations is not very secure.
+However, allowing the client to execute expressions like this without any limitations is not very secure.
 Therefore the [QueryBuilder](/api/query-builder.html) has the [allowEager](/api/query-builder.html#alloweager) method. [allowEager](/api/query-builder.html#alloweager) can be used to  limit the allowed eager expression to a certain subset.

 By giving expression `[pets, children.pets]` for [allowEager](/api/query-builder.html#alloweager) the value passed to [eager](/api/query-builder.html#eager) is allowed to be one of: